digital-asset/daml/daml-lf/spec/value.rst

 * `message Value`_ value

 ``version`` is required, and must be a version of this specification.
+For backward compatibility reasons:
+- the version `10` is encoded as the string "6";
+- string "10" is reserved and will be never used to encoded any future version;
-For example, for version 1 of this specification, ``version`` must be ``"1"``.
+- versions 11 or latter will be encoded as string, for instance version 11 of this specification, ``version`` must be ``"11"``.

 Consumers can expect this field to be present and to have the semantics defined here without knowing the version of this value in advance.

 Known versions are listed in ascending order in `Version history`_; any ``version`` not in this list should be considered newer than any version